-Lake Mendota is the largest and deepest lake in the Yahara chain.
-The land surrounding the lake is primarily agricultural and is experiencing rapid urban growth.
+Lake Mendota is the largest and deepest lake in the Yahara chain of lakes.
+The lake is surrounded by mostly agricultural land with areas of rapid urban growth.

 The north end of the Yahara Watershed, to the north of Lake Mendota, is known for fertile soils and multi-generational dairy farms.
 The University of Wisconsin-Madison and the Madison downtown lie along the southern shore of Lake Mendota, although much of the isthmus and downtown area drains into Lake Monona or Lake Wingra.

 Major tributaries feeding into Lake Mendota include, from west to east, Pheasant Branch Creek, Dorn Creek, Sixmile Creek, the Yahara River, and Token Creek.
-Nutrients that flow into Lake Mendota are carried down the chain of lakes via the Yahara River and represent the largest source of excess nutrients in the lower lakes.
+Nutrients that flow into the later are carried down the chain of lakes via the Yahara River and represent the largest source of excess nutrients in the lower lakes.